FlyToCs/Login_Form/CONTRIBUTING.md

-Thank you! ❤️
+# Thank you! ❤️

 Thank you for contributing to our awesome resources.

-Guidelines
+## Guidelines

-One item per Pull Request.
+- **One item** per Pull Request.

-Add a link of the resource in PR comment section.
+- place your login_form in a folder

-Pull request should include a link to the resource and a short description.
+- your login_form would rather be ltr

-The resource must be completely free or to have a free tier.
+- the folder name must be uniq and be relevant

-Thank you! ❤️
+## Thank you! ❤️